How Work Accident Compensation & Mortgage Protection Insurance Work Together

-If you have been injured in an accident at work, and don’t have mortgage protection insurance in place, personal injury compensation could be invaluable to you.
+If you have been injured in an accident at work, and don’t have mortgage protection insurance in place, work accident compensation could be invaluable to you.

 To talk to us about a claim and to be put in touch with one of our expert personal injury solicitors **, call us today or complete the contact form you see on the website.

 You will spend a few minutes talking to one of our specialist staff, who can then tell you if you might have a claim.
-They can then connect you up with one of our experienced lawyers from our national panel.
+They can then connect you up with one of our experienced solicitors ** from our national panel.